ICU Medical

 ICU Medical, Inc. is a medical technology company based in San Clemente, California.
 ICU Medical products are designed to prevent bloodstream infections and protect healthcare workers from exposure to infectious diseases or hazardous drugs.
 ICU Medical product line includes intravenous therapy (IV) products, pumps, needle-free vascular access devices, custom infusion sets, closed system hazardous drug handling devices and systems, sensor catheters, needle-free closed blood sampling systems, and hemodynamic monitoring systems.

-ICU Medical products are designed to prevent bloodstream infections and protecting healthcare workers from exposure to infectious diseases or hazardous drugs.
-In addition, the company's IV medication compounding and delivery products are designed to improve medication and dosing accuracy and improve clinical workflows.
 In 2014 ICU Medical was named one of the 100 Most Trustworthy Companies in America by Forbes Magazine.

 History

 The company was founded in 1984 by George "Doc" Lopez, MD who developed a product known as the ClickLock to better secure IV lines.

 In 2006, ICU Medical introduced its first products for oncology.
 The ChemoClave system from ICU Medical is a closed system transfer device (CSTD) that allows pharmacists and nurses to safely mix and administer hazardous drugs used to treat cancer patients without exposing themselves to these drugs.

 ICU Medical acquired the former Abbott Laboratories Critical Care business from Hospira in 2009 following a four-year business arrangement in which ICU acted as the manufacturer of the Hospira critical care product line.

 Infusion Therapy: ICU Medical provides a line of needle-free IV connectors including the Neutron Catheter Patency Device (above) as well as a line of custom and stock IV sets.

 Oncology: The Diana Hazardous Drug Compounding System is the latest advance from ICU Medical for the safe handling of hazardous drugs used to treat many forms of cancer.

 Critical Care: The SafeSet Closed Blood Sampling System from ICU Medical helps clinicians conserve blood in the operating room and intensive care unit.

 In February 2017 ICU Medical also acquired the Hospira Infusion Systems business from Pfizer.